AMG confirms LaFerrari rival with around 1,000bhp from hybrid F1 powertrain

 Ah yes, about that ‘family-orientated’ bit.
 It’s not the kind of car you while away days dreaming about driving up the Furka Pass.
 It’s very comfortable, with a soft, supple ride.
 That’s good.
 The steering however, is light – bordering on lifeless – allied to noticeable body roll and some understeer to top it all off.
 The 4WD system is front wheel drive for most of the time, calling in the rear when things get hairy up front.
 So its useful in some mud, but overall is more interested in a calm journey than hot laps around the ‘Ring.
 In a family SUV though, that’s fine.

-The only engine on offer at the moment is a 1.6-litre diesel with 128bhp, which is a mixed blessing.
+The volume engine is a 1.6-litre diesel with 128bhp, which is a mixed blessing.
 It’s coarse under acceleration, with a very narrow power band, but once settled it’s not too bad.
 There’s enough clout to get you from A to B, but never the sense the engine is particularly happy taking you there.
-It does, however, emit just 129g/km of CO2.
+A recent addition to the range is a 1.6 turbo petrol.
+Less economy, but more refinement.

 On the inside